yasufum/spp-container/README.md

 ./build/build.py --dpdk-branch v17.11 --spp-repo https://github.com/your/spp.git
 ```

-Container is useful for setting up NFVs, but messy to confir details inside the
+Container is useful for setting up NFVs, but just bit messy to lookup inside the
-container in some cases.
+container because it is cleaned up immediately after process is finished.
-For these cases, `build/run.sh` is useful.
+To inspect inside the container, `build/run.sh` is useful.
-It launches a container without DPDK interface and run any of commands for
+It launches the container and run any of command without DPDK interfaces
-inspecting status of the container or confirm how to work.
+for just inspecting the container.
-`run.sh` uses `env.sh` created from `build.sh` to include
+`build/run.sh` uses `env.sh` created from `build/build.sh` to include
-environment variables, so do not remove it..
+environment variables, so do not remove it.

 ### 2. Application container launcher

-All of application launchers are placed in `app/`.
+Application container launchers are placed in `app/`.

-As described by name, for instance, `pktgen.py` launches pktgen-dpdk
-inside a container.

 ```sh
 app